If you are looking for a function that only exists inside a single flow, visit the transition functions page.

 ,send_notification

-). - Avoid vague or misleading names that might confuse the assistant or developers.
+). - Avoid vague or misleading names that might confuse the agent or developers.

 - Always use descriptive, action-oriented names (e.g.,